-Although the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021 is not required to be submitted to a vote of stockholders, the Audit Committee believes that it is appropriate as a matter of policy to request that the stockholders ratify the appointment.
+Although the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022 is not required to be submitted to a vote of stockholders, the Audit Committee believes that it is appropriate as a matter of policy to request that the stockholders ratify the appointment.
 If the stockholders do not ratify the appointment, which requires the affirmative vote of a majority of the outstanding shares of Common Stock present, in person via the Internet or by proxy, and entitled to vote on the proposal at the Meeting, the Board will consider the selection of another independent registered public accounting firm.

-THE BOARD UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF MOSS ADAMS LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2021.
+THE BOARD UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF MOSS ADAMS LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2022.

-PROPOSALS OF STOCKHOLDERS AND STOCKHOLDER NOMINATIONS FOR 2022 ANNUAL MEETING
+PROPOSALS OF STOCKHOLDERS AND STOCKHOLDER NOMINATIONS FOR 2023 ANNUAL MEETING

 Under certain circumstances, stockholders are entitled to present proposals at stockholder meetings.
-Currently, the 2022 annual meeting of stockholders is expected to be held on or about May 25, 2022.
+Currently, the 2023 annual meeting of stockholders is expected to be held on or about May 25, 2022.

-SEC Rule 14a-8 provides that any stockholder proposal to be included in the proxy statement for the Company's 2022 annual meeting must be received by the Secretary of the Company at the Company's office at 4949 Hedgcoxe Road, Suite 200, Plano, Texas 75024 on or before December 15, 2021, in a form that complies with applicable regulations.
-If the date of the 2022 annual meeting is advanced or delayed more than 30 days from the date of the 2021 annual meeting, stockholder proposals intended to be included in the proxy statement for the 2022 annual meeting must be received by the Company within a reasonable time before the Company begins to print and mail the proxy statement for the 2022 annual meeting.
-Upon any determination that the date of the 2022 annual meeting will be advanced or delayed by more than 30 days from the date of the 2021 annual meeting, the Company will disclose the change in the earliest practicable Quarterly Report on Form 10-Q.
+SEC Rule 14a-8 provides that any stockholder proposal to be included in the proxy statement for the Company's 2023 annual meeting must be received by the Secretary of the Company at the Company's office at 4949 Hedgcoxe Road, Suite 200, Plano, Texas 75024 on or before December 15, 2022, in a form that complies with applicable regulations.
+If the date of the 2023 annual meeting is advanced or delayed more than 30 days from the date of the 2022 annual meeting, stockholder proposals intended to be included in the proxy statement for the 2023 annual meeting must be received by the Company within a reasonable time before the Company begins to print and mail the proxy statement for the 2023 annual meeting.
+Upon any determination that the date of the 2023 annual meeting will be advanced or delayed by more than 30 days from the date of the 2022 annual meeting.
+Upon any determination that the Company will disclose the change in the earliest practicable Quarterly Report on Form 10-Q.

 In addition, the Company's Bylaws require advance written notice of nominations or other matters that stockholders wish to present for action at an annual meeting other than those to be included in our proxy statement under Rule 14a-8.
-The Company must receive written notice of such nominations or other proposals to be presented at the 2022 annual meeting, at the address stated in the preceding paragraph, no earlier than the close of business on Monday, January 24, 2022 and no later than the close of business on Wednesday, February 23, 2022.
-If written notice of such nominations or other matters is not received within the time set forth in the Company's Bylaws, the proxies solicited by the Board for the 2022 annual meeting of stockholders will confer authority on the proxyholders to vote the shares in accordance with the recommendations of the Board if the proposal is presented at the 2022 annual meeting of stockholders without any discussion of the proposal in the proxy statement for such meeting.
-If the date of the 2022 annual meeting is advanced or delayed more than 30 days from the anniversary date of the 2021 annual meeting, then if the stockholder proposal has not been submitted to the Company within a reasonable time before the Company mails the proxy statement for the 2022 annual meeting, the proxies will confer the authority set out in the preceding sentence.
+The Company must receive written notice of such nominations or other proposals to be presented at the 2023 annual meeting, at the address stated in the preceding paragraph, no earlier than the close of business on Monday, January 22, 2023 and no later than the close of business on Wednesday, February 24, 2023.
+If written notice of such nominations or other matters is not received within the time set forth in the Company's Bylaws, the proxies solicited by the Board for the 2023 annual meeting of stockholders will confer authority on the proxyholders to vote the shares in accordance with the recommendations of the Board if the proposal is presented at the 2023 annual meeting is advanced or delayed more than 30 days from the anniversary date of the 2022 annual meeting, then if the stockholder proposal has not been submitted to the Company within a reasonable time before the Company mails the proxy statement for the 2023 annual meeting, the proxies will confer the authority set out in the preceding sentence.